 Tourism New Zealand’s website provides more information on visiting the film

-Lord of the Rings, River Queen, The World's Fastest Indian, and The Chronicles of Narnia.
+locations of Lord of the Rings, River Queen, The World's Fastest Indian, and The Chronicles of Narnia.

 Wednesday, September 20, 2006